Research Program

 Methodology Partners

-Joseph Ibrahim, Michael Kosorok, Mike Love, Katie Hoadley, and collaborators extend the statistical toolkit.
+Joseph Ibrahim, Michael Kosorok, Mike Love, Katie Hoadley, and collaborators extend our statistical methods.